-(in % of amount outstanding as at December 31, 2024)
+(in % of amount outstanding as at March 31, 2025)

-As at December 31, 2024, the Baldi and Sablière mortgage loans mature in June 2026 and October 2027 respectively and have been presented as such in the above graph.
-However, due to the lender's right to repayment upon breach of the covenant on the Baldi property, and due to the asset held for sale classification of the Sablière property, these loans have been classified as a current liability for a total amount of \$17,179.
+As at March 31, 2025, the Baldi and Sablière mortgage loans were scheduled to mature in June 2026 and October 2027 respectively and have been presented as such in the above chart.
+As a result of the lender's right to demand repayment upon covenant breach related to the Baldi property, and the classification of the Sablière property as held for sale, the associated loans have been presented as current liabilities, totaling \$17.4 million.
+Subsequent to quarter end, the Sablière loan amount of \$13.3 million was fully repaid on April 30, 2025 upon the disposition of the Sablière property.

-The 2025 maturity reflects the Trio facility agreement that matured on March 15, 2025 which was extended for 6 months on March 19, 2025.
+The 2025 maturity reflects the Trio facility agreement that matured on March 15, 2025 which was extended for six months on until September 15, 2025.

 The 2027 maturity relates mostly to the lease liability contract with the bank on the Arcueil property, in addition to the Delgado and Gaia financings.
-Since the sole tenant of Arcueil left the premises on June 30, 2023, the REIT has advanced redevelopment plans that led to the signing of an exchange contract for the sale of 87.5% of the asset in December 2024.
 Management continues to keep the senior lenders informed on next steps to extend the amortization freeze beyond 2025.